 Norovirus is found in the stool or vomit of infected people.
-Ill people are contagious for up to three days after their symptoms resolve.
+Those infected by norovirus are contagious for up to three days after their symptoms resolve.
 The virus is very contagious and easily spread by:

 - Eating food or drinking liquids contaminated with norovirus. - Touching surfaces or objects contaminated with norovirus, and then placing a hand to the mouth.
-For example, a child picks up tongs on a salad bar previously handled by a child with norovirus, takes some carrots, and then eats the carrots with hands.
-In another example, a school nutrition worker handles a door knob infected with norovirus and then serves food. - Having direct contact with stool or vomit from a person who is infected. - Having contact with tiny droplets of vomit that becomes airborne during a vomiting incident or from splashing.
+For example, during family-style dining meal service, a child picks up tongs previously handled by another child with norovirus, takes some carrots, and then eats the carrots with their hands.
+In another example, a child care employee touches a door knob infected with norovirus and then serves food. - Having direct contact with stool or vomit from a person who is infected. - Having contact with tiny droplets of vomit that becomes airborne during a vomiting incident or from splashing.
 Droplets can travel through the air up to 25 feet to land on food and food contact surfaces.

-Why is norovirus important for school nutrition employees?
+Why is norovirus important for child care employees?

 People working with food who are sick with norovirus can easily make others ill.
-A sick child nutrition employee can - without meaning to - contaminate the food he or she is handling.
-Many of those eating the contaminated food may become ill, resulting in an outbreak.
-People infected with norovirus are contagious from the moment they begin feeling ill to at least 3 days after symptoms are gone.
-Some people may be contagious for as long as 2 weeks after recovery.
-It is important for people to use good handwashing and other hygienic practices, especially after they have recently recovered from norovirus illness.
+A sick child care employee can - without meaning to - contaminate the food he or she is handling.
+Children and staff may become ill by eating contaminated food resulting in an outbreak.
+People infected with norovirus are contagious from the moment they begin feeling ill to at least 3 days after symptoms are gone, but some people may be contagious for as long as 2 weeks after recovery.
+It is important for people to use good handwashing and other hygienic practices such as properly wearing disposable gloves, especially after they have recently recovered from norovirus illness.